Article 12.2 - Definitions

 Dooryard: The façade is set back from the frontage line with an elevated garden or terrace between.
 This type effectively removes the front yard from the sidewalk and reinforces privacy.
 A roofed and elevated terrace is especially suitable for restaurants and cafes.

 Front lawn.
 The façade is set back substantially from the frontage line.
 The front lawn should be visually continuous with adjacent yards and should be unfenced.
-The large setback provides a good buffer from heavy traffic volumes and is an appropriate design in areas where large lot single family homes are placed along a boulevard.
+The large setback provides a good buffer from heavy traffic volumes and is an appropriate design in areas where large lot single family homes are placed along a Residential Collector Street.

 Frontage Buildout.
 The portion of lot frontage which has a building or wall running parallel to it.